ga4gh-beacon/beacon-v2/docs/requests/requestParameterComponents.md

 * `$ref`: `#/$defs/Sequence`

 ## `AlternateBases`

 #### Description
 The bases of a sequence variant at a given position differing from the reference sequence, as defined by the `referenceBases` parameter.
-Please see `refereenceBases` for further information.
+Please see `referenceBases` for further information.
 Origin: VCF derived use in Beacon v0.3 -> v2.1 Status: LEGACY

 #### Definitions

 * `$ref`: `#/$defs/Sequence`

 ## `Sequence`

 #### Description
 DNA bases.